rutu111/Fetch-data-enegineering-project/README.txt

 Security: Ensure data encryption both at rest and in transit, and implement proper IAM roles and policies.
 Note: the current AES encryption method suggested is not very secure and is easy for hackers to crack patterns.
 For better security, more sophisticated encryption method should be used.

-Scalability: Use auto-scaling features of Kubernetes to handle increased load. uto-scaling will allow the application to handle varying loads by automatically adjusting the number of running instances.
+Scalability: Use auto-scaling features of Kubernetes to handle increased load.
+Auto-scaling will allow the application to handle varying loads by automatically adjusting the number of running instances.
 An Elastic Load Balancer (ELB) will distribute incoming traffic across multiple instances, ensuring high availability and reliability.

 Implementing a backup and disaster recovery plan is critical.
 Regular automated backups of the PostgreSQL database using AWS RDS should be configured, along with a strategy for restoring data in case of failures.
 Data replication and failover mechanisms should be in place to minimize downtime during disasters.

 ● How can this application scale with a growing dataset.
 1. Horizontal Scaling: Deploy multiple instances of the application to distribute the load.
 2. Database Optimization: Implement database partitioning and indexing to manage large tables.
-3. Caching: Use caching mechanisms like Redis or Memcached to reduce database load.
+3. Caching: Use caching mechanisms like to reduce database load.
 4. Implement auto-scaling for the application's compute resources using AWS Auto Scaling groups, ensuring the infrastructure can handle peak loads and scale back during low demand.

 ● How can PII be recovered later on?